swapmyvote/swapmyvote/README.md

     bundle install

-Set up some config variables in a `.env` file, and add them to your environment.
+Set up some config variables in a `.env.development.local` file:

-    $ cp .env.example .env
+    $ cp .env.example .env.development.local

-    # Now edit .env to contain the appropriate credentials
+Now edit `.env.development.local` to contain the appropriate credentials.
+These will get automatically loaded via the `dotenv-rails` gem.
-    $ source .env

 Set up the database schema and populate it with constituency and poll data, as well as some test users accounts for local development.